dotless-de/vagrant-vbguest/Readme.md

 The URI for the actual iso download reads: `http://download.virtualbox.org/virtualbox/$VBOX_VERSION/VBoxGuestAdditions_$VBOX_VERSION.iso`<br/>
 vbguest will try to autodetect the best option for your system.
 WTF? see below.
 * `auto_update` (Boolean, default: `true`) : Whether to check the correct additions version on each start (where start is _not_ resuming a box).
+* `auto_reboot` (Boolean, dafult: `true` when running as a middleware, `false` when running as a command) : Whether to reboot the box after GuestAdditions has been installed, but not loaded.
 * `no_install` (Boolean, default: `false`) : Whether to check the correct additions version only.
 This will warn you about version mis-matches, but will not try to install anything.
 * `no_remote` (Boolean, default: `false`) : Whether to _not_ download the iso file from a remote location.
 This includes any `http` location!